Harivelu0/prequel/phase1.md

 # Branch protection rules
 PRs must be reviewed before merging
 Fresh approvals are needed after changes
-No one can bypass the protection rules (even admins) Code quality standards are maintained through required reviews
+No one can by pass the protection rules (even admins) Code quality standards are maintained through required reviews